-It may start slowly ⏤ an episode of Peppa Pig on Saturday morning, a few rounds of Beat the Clock on a plane ⏤ but eventually, your children will use electronic devices.
+It will start slowly, maybe with a few rounds of Beat the Clock on a plane ride or an episode of Daniel Tiger’s Neighborhood on a Saturday morning.
+But eventually your children will spend time in front of screens.
 It’s inevitable.
-And when they do, they need protection: first, from unsavory websites; second, from themselves.
+What you as a parent can do is make sure they’re protected, both from unsavory digital content and spending too much time online.
 Self-control is a bitch, and nobody wants to raise a kid who throws a fit every time their tablet is taken away.
-Obviously, active parenting is the first line of defense, but you can’t keep an eye on them 24-7.
-Devices like the Circle with Disney act as digital parental controls, overseeing kids’ screen time and, when needed, locking down the world wide web.
-They’re all about the tough love.
-There are a few different options and, though there are some definitely commonalities, they all operate a little bit differently.
+Obviously, active parenting is the first line of defense, but you can’t keep an eye on them at all times.
+Parental control devices like the Circle With Disney act as digital safeguards that oversee what kind and how much screen time kids get and, when you decide, lock down their access to the world wide web.

-While some routers come with parent controls built-in, the gadgets in this guide connect to your existing router, so you can use them even if you change your internet service provider.
-They all create a digital forcefield around your home that lets you monitor and control what your kids are up to online, from playing Minecraft to streaming some Netflix.
-Some are one-time purchases (either for the download or the hardware), and others charge monthly subscription fees.
-All provide you with the ability to block naughty sites while letting others through, set time limits on device usage, track online activity, pause or turn the internet off, and set custom schedules so there’s no device use after bedtime or during dinner.
+Some routers come with built-in parental controls, but these gadgets connect to your existing router, so you can choose the device that makes the most sense for you and your family without having to rebuild your entire network.
+That also means that even if you change your internet service provider your parental controls will stay the same.
+All create a digital forcefield around your home that lets you monitor and control what your kids are up to online, from playing Minecraft to streaming Netflix.
+Some are one-time purchases, and others charge monthly subscription fees.
+All provide you with the ability to block naughty sites while letting the good ones through, set time limits on device usage, track online activity, pause the internet, and set custom schedules so there’s no device use when they should be doing homework or sleeping.

-The Circle with Disney is a standalone three-inch cube that easily pairs with your wireless router.
+The Circle With Disney is a standalone 3-inch cube that easily pairs with your wireless router.
 It automatically works with every device on your network.
 Simply create profiles for each family member, match their devices to those profiles, and set an age-appropriate filter from pre-K, kid, teen, and adult options.
 You can also set bedtimes, temporarily pause the internet, and even establish limits on specific websites.

 Cons: Not all routers are compatible, so make sure you check the list on Circle’s website before you take the plunge.
 And because it is router-based, the Circle can’t do anything for the cellular connections on phones unless you upgrade to the Circle Go service which, you guessed it, comes with a monthly fee.